-Determine the percentage of time elapsed by dividing the number of working days elapsed to the time of the estimate on Form CEM-2701, "Weekly Statement of Working Days," by the total contract time limit plus "Total change order days approved to date" on Form CEM-2701 and minus the length of the plant establishment period.
+Determine the percentage of time elapsed by dividing the number of working days elapsed to the time of the estimate on Form CEM-2701 by the total contract time limit plus "Total change order days approved to date" on Form CEM-2701 and minus the length of the plant establishment period.

-Compare these 2 percentages to the curve on Form CEM-2601, "Construction Progress Chart (Oversight Projects)."
+Compare these two percentages to the curve on Form CEM-2601, "Construction Progress Chart."
 If progress is satisfactory, check the "Override Unsatisfactory Progress" on Form CEM-6101, "Project Record-Estimate Request."